212th Rescue Squadron

-The 212th Rescue Squadron (212 RQS) is a unit of the Alaska Air National Guard 176th Wing stationed at Joint Base Elmendorf-Richardson, Anchorage, Alaska.
-The squadron has no assigned aircraft; personnel assigned use aircraft of the 210th and 211th Rescue Squadrons of the Wing.
+The 212th Rescue Squadron is a unit of the Alaska Air National Guard's 176th Wing stationed at Joint Base Elmendorf-Richardson, Anchorage, Alaska.
+The squadron has no assigned aircraft; personnel assigned use aircraft of the 210th and 211th Rescue Squadrons of the wing.

 Overview

-Established on 8 October 2004 by the Air Force Special Operations Command as part of a re-organization of Air National Guard rescue units which created separate squadrons for fixed-wing, helicopter and pararescue elements of the 210th Rescue Squadron.
+Established on 8 October 2004 by the Air National Guard as part of a reorganization of Air National Guard rescue units which created separate squadrons for fixed-wing, helicopter and pararescue elements of the 210th Rescue Squadron.

-The HH-60 helicopter flight became 210th Rescue Squadron; the HC-130P Hercules flight become the 211th Rescue Squadron, and the pararescue flight became the 212th Rescue Squadron.
-The 212th also received additional manning and Combat Rescue Officers, which further increased its capabilities.
+The HH-60 Pave Hawk helicopter flight remained the 210th Rescue Squadron; the HC-130P Hercules flight become the 211th Rescue Squadron], and the pararescue flight became the 212th Rescue Squadron.
+The 212th also received additional manning and combat rescue officers, which further increased its capabilities.

 The squadron consists of pararescue and support personnel, using the HH-60 Pave Hawk helicopters of the 210th Rescue Squadron and the HC-130P Hercules transports of the 211th Rescue Squadron.
 All three squadrons are assigned to the 176th Operations Group.